mandober/debrief.math/300-logic/lo.GLOSSARY.md

 In logic, a strict conditional (strict implication) is a conditional governed by a modal operator, that is, a logical connective of modal logic.
 It is logically equivalent to the material conditional of classical logic, combined with the necessity operator from modal logic.

 ## Substitution
 Substitution is a fundamental concept in logic.
 A substitution is a syntactic transformation on formal expressions.
+To apply a substitution to an expression means to consistently replace its variable, or placeholder, symbols with other expressions.

 ## Syllogisms
 A syllogism is a kind of logical argument where a quantified statement of a specific form (the conclusion) is inferred from two other quantified statements (the premises).
 It is a logical argument where one starts with premises and reaches a conclusion.
 A syllogism is a kind of logical argument that applies deductive reasoning to arrive at a conclusion based on two or more propositions that are asserted or assumed to be true.
 In its earliest form, defined by Aristotle, from the combination of a general statement (the major premise) and a specific statement (the minor premise), a conclusion is deduced.